Spatial experience design for public spaces

 • Other interactive elements include sports artifacts (e.g., tennis ball, soccer ball, basketball, etc.)

-• I always like to create my own UI, and for that I use adobe illustrator to create icons, button states, and UI panels that I then export as (.pngs) into Unity.
+• I created my own UI using Adobe illustrator to create icons, button states, and UI panels that I then export as (.pngs) into Unity.

 • It was imperative to comply with simple user experience principles such as giving users visibility of system status (#heuristic principle 1) and providing affordances to users as to which items were interactive vs static